Skip to main content

 Step 2: Review the Estimated Profit Card

-• On the estimate, locate the Estimated Profit card.
+On the Estimate tab, the Estimated Profit card displays:

 • Estimated profit percentage